tushyachheda/circular_cylinder/README.md

 # Numerical Simulation of a Laminar Flow past a Circular Cylinder at Reynolds Number = 100, using OpenFOAM v7
-The simulation is part of our Undergraduate Project titled **'Rough Walls'** conducted in the school of Mechanical Sciences at Indian Institute of Technology Goa.
+The simulation is a part of our Undergraduate Project titled **'Rough Walls'** conducted in the school of Mechanical Sciences at Indian Institute of Technology Goa.
 - Authors: Tushya Chheda, Jainam Jain, Y. Sudhakar
 - E-mail: {tushya.chheda.18003, jainam.jain.18003, sudhakar}@iitgoa.ac.in